-Actually, it is most reasonable to assume that humankind spoke many languages along with Hebrew before the generation of the dispersion, because if they only spoke Hebrew till the generation of the dispersion, how did they learn so quickly after G-d confused their language?
+Actually, it is most reasonable to assume that the Biblical view is that humankind spoke many languages along with Hebrew before the generation of the dispersion, because if they only spoke Hebrew till the generation of the dispersion, how did they learn so quickly after G-d confused their language?
 Did G-d teach each nation its language?
 This seems unlikely, as only Hebrew is G-d given.
 It seems more likely that they already knew other languages along with Hebrew as Talmud Yerushalmi indicates.

 I recently saw that the commentary Torah Temimah states this exact approach.
 He proves it by quoting Genesis 10:20 which states ‘These are the sons of Ham according to their families, and their tongues, in their lands, in their nations.’
 This means they had languages and this was before the dispersion (haflagah).

 3: Question - Historical records from various civilizations date back through the time of the flood.